catosplace/packer-templates/README.md

 ```

 ### Pre-Commit Hooks
 This repository leverages the [pre-commit](https://pre-commit.com/) project to configure Git pre-commit hooks.
 Currently, we run the `packer fmt` and `packer validate` commands at this time.

-You can run these checks before committing using the `pre-commit --run all-files` command.
+To install the pre-commit hooks, run the `pre-commit install` command.
+You can run the checks before committing using the `pre-commit --run all-files` command.